igordejanovic/parglare/docs/grammar.md

 ### Custom recognizers

 If you are parsing arbitrary input (non-textual) you'll have to provide your own recognizers.
-In the grammar, you just have to reference your terminal symbol but you don't have to provide the definition.
+In the grammar, you just have to provide terminal symbol without body, i.e. without string or regex recognizer.
 You will provide missing recognizers during grammar instantiation from Python.
+Although you don't supply body of the terminal you can define [disambiguation rules]() as usual.

 Lets say that we have a list of integers (real list of Python ints, not a text with numbers) and we have some weird requirement to break those numbers